grafana/jsonnet-libs/istio-mixin/README.md

 The Istio Mixin is a collection of Grafana dashboards for operating an [Istio](https://istio.io/) service mesh.

-The dashboards are heavily isnpired  from [official ones maintained](https://istio.io/latest/docs/tasks/observability/metrics/using-istio-dashboard/) by the Istio community.
-In addition, [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) to operate istio in production.
+The dashboards are heavily inspired from [official ones maintained](https://istio.io/latest/docs/tasks/observability/metrics/using-istio-dashboard/) by the Istio community.
+In addition, [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) to operate Istio in production.

 ## Istio Dashboard Overview